alvoc/alvoc/docs/usage.md

 ### Constellations

-A key requirement for the `find-lineages` command is the constellations file is a json input file containing lineage-centric data.
+A key requirement for the `find-lineages` command is is a json input file containing lineage-centric data.
+We use the term "constellations" to convey how lineage-defining mutations are organized.
 Constellations should include a list of site mutations in nucleotide format.

 For ease of use, we provide a `make-constellations` command for generation this file using nexstrain trees.